Firstly a little bit of the science about crystals.

 Crystals formed deep within the Earth’s crust and depending on where and how they formed, and the nature of the minerals present, have resulted in the wide range of shapes, forms and colours that have been discovered in all parts of Mother Earth.

-The word Crystal is derived from two Ancient Greek words, Krustallos which means both ice and rock crystal and Krucos meaning icy cold, frost, and these are a good description of the appearance for probably the most commonly know crystal of all Quartz.
-Quartz is the second most abundant mineral to be found on Earth and when combined with other minerals, has produced many of the vast array of colourful crystals and gemstones that are known and loved the world over.
+The word Crystal is derived from two Ancient Greek words, Krustallos which means both ice and rock crystal and Krucos meaning icy cold, frost, and these are a good description of the appearance for probably the most commonly known crystal of all is Quartz the second most abundant mineral to be found on Earth and when combined with other minerals, has produced many of the vast array of colourful crystals and gemstones that are known and loved the world over.

 Quartz is a silicon dioxide mineral which is made up of atoms of silicon and oxygen that arrange themselves to form to a highly ordered atomic structure, and it is precisely this ordered structure that gives all crystals the special property of being able to hold an energy.
 The addition of other minerals increases the scope and ‘fine tunes’ the energy a crystal holds.